What is cord blood banking?

 How can cord blood be used?

-Today, cord blood can be used to treat more than 80 conditions.
-In future, it is expected to treat many other diseases and disorders as stem cell technology continues to advance.
+Today, cord blood is routinely used to treat more than 80 conditions, mostly using matched donor cells.
+In future, it is hoped that it will treat many other diseases and disorders as stem cell technology continues to advance.

 Trials are already underway investigating the application of umbilical cord stem cells as a therapy for neurological conditions such as cerebral palsy, stroke and even autism.
-Progress has also been made for the treatment of diabetes and heart disease.
+Progress is also being made for the treatment of diabetes and heart disease.
 Preliminary data from these clinical trials suggest that these powerful cells could even one day be used to regrow organs.

 FIND OUT MORE, REQUEST YOUR WELCOME PACK TODAY